Dracula (1979 film): Home video

-Video recolouring
+Video recoloring

 The 1979 theatrical version looks noticeably different from later prints.
-When the film was reissued for a widescreen laserdisc release in 1991, the director chose to alter the colour timing, desaturating the look of the film.
+When the film was reissued for a widescreen laserdisc release in 1991, the director chose to alter the color timing, desaturating the look of the film.

 John Badham had intended to shoot the film in black and white (to mirror the monochrome 1931 film and the stark feel of the Gorey stage production), but Universal Studios executives objected.
-Cinematographer Gilbert Taylor was prompted to shoot the movie in warm, "golden" colours, to show off the distinctive production design.
+Cinematographer Gilbert Taylor was prompted to shoot the movie in warm, "golden" colors, to show off the distinctive production design.
 The original version has not been widely screened since the 1980s.
-Other than an occasional broadcast, such as on TCM in a pan and scan format, the movie has effectively been out of print.
+Other than an occasional broadcast, such as on TCM in a pan and scan format, the movie was effectively been out of print.

-In 2018 a 2.35:1 aspect ratio fan edit restored the theatrical colour timing based on the original laserdisc and VHS releases, as well as set photography and reference materials prompting an official release the following year.
+In 2018, a 2.35:1 aspect ratio fan edit restored the theatrical color timing based on the original laserdisc and VHS releases, as well as set photography and reference materials prompting an official release the following year.

-A July 2019 Shout!
-Factory announcement revealed that the movie had been licensed to release the original 1979 theatrical colour version of Dracula on blu-ray; it was released in November 2019.
-This is the first time the original 1979 Dracula has been made commercially available since first being released on VHS and laserdisc in 1982.
-It also includes the previously available desaturated version on another disc.
+In July, 2019 Shout!
+Factory announced a re-release of the film on Blu-ray.
+It was released with the desaturated "Director's Edition" on disc one and the original "Theatrical Version" on disc two.

-In November 2020, Black Hill Pictures and KOCH Media released a newly restored "cinema edition" featuring the 1979 colour version of Dracula on Blu-ray (Region B/2).
-This is the second time the original 1979 version has been made commercially available making use of higher quality source materials after the release of Shout!
-Factory's more aged uprint.
+In November 2020, Black Hill Pictures and KOCH Media released a newly restored "cinema edition" featuring the 1979 color version of Dracula on Blu-ray (Region B/2), making use of higher quality source materials.